microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationsynchronizationprofile_start.md

-# Start sync after uploading files to educationSynchronizationProfile
+# Start sync on educationSynchronizationProfile

+A sync operation is started after an **educationSynchronizationProfile** is updated by uploading files to it.
 Verify the files uploaded to a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
 If the verification is successful, synchronization will start on the profile.
 Otherwise, the response will contain errors and warnings.
 If the response contains errors, the synchronization will not start.
 If the response contains only warnings, synchronization will start.

 > **Note:** Use this method only when the data provider is of type [educationcsvdataprovider](../resources/educationcsvdataprovider.md).
 Also, the profile's state property needs to be provisioned before it can be started.
 Poll the profile object to check its state property.